1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1942-S/S/S DDO & RPM Errors (FS-101 And FS-301)

-The coin shows clear doubling on “God” in IN GOD WE TRUST and on the “9” of the date, alongside an “S/S/S” pattern where the mintmark was punched three separate times in slightly different positions.
-This rare convergence of design doubling and triple mintmark repunching makes the variety immediately recognizable and highly desirable to specialists.
+Among 1942 Lincoln cent varieties, the FS-101/301 is uniquely important because it combines two separate errors on a single die — a Doubled Die Obverse alongside a triple repunched San Francisco mintmark.
+The coin shows clear doubling on “God” in IN GOD WE TRUST and on the “9” of the date, with an “S/S/S” pattern where the mintmark was punched three times in slightly different positions.

 1942-S/S/S DDO & RPM (RD) Wheat Penny Price/Grade Chart